-The trail itself is well-formed and covers a variety of terrains making it a fantastic introductory option for walkers new to multiday hiking.
+The trail itself is well-formed and covers a variety of terrains, making it a fantastic introductory option for walkers new to multiday hiking.

 View Google Map Directions

 |Freycinet National Park is 195km from Hobart and roughly 3 hours drive.
-From Hobart take the Tasman Highway (A3) through Sorell and continue up the East Coast.
-This highway takes you the majority of the way until you reach the turn off to Coles Bay Road (C302) 12km before Bicheno.
+From Hobart, take the Tasman Highway (A3) through Sorell and continue up the East Coast.
+This highway takes you the majority of the way until you reach the turn-off to Coles Bay Road (C302) 12km before Bicheno.
 Continue for another 20km, passing through the township of Coles Bay to reach Freycinet National Park.
 The Freycinet Circuit begins from the main carpark.|

 The following trail guide follows the Freycinet Peninsula in an anti-clockwise direction.
 This direction is recommended by Parks and Wildlife to help stop the spread of root rot (Phytophthora).

 Beginning at the main carpark the trail follows the initial track towards Wineglass Bay for 100m before forking to the right along the Hazards Beach Track.
-This first section of the walk is easy going along a gently graded track positioned just above the coastline.
+This first section of the walk is easygoing along a gently graded track positioned just above the coastline.
 An array of dry sclerophyll plant species shade this section with occasional breaks providing lookout points back towards the crystal waters of Coles Bay.

 This first day’s 13km walk is quite relaxed and should easily be completed in less than 5 hours.
-For walkers wishing to explore the area further, an additional 1.5 hour return easy graded trail leading to Bryans Bay continues on from the Cooks Beach campgrounds.
-An additional campground can be found at Bryans Bay, though no toilet or freshwater facilities are available.
+For walkers wishing to explore the area further, an additional 1.5 hour return easy graded trail leading to Bryans Bay continues from the Cooks Beach campgrounds.
+An exposed campground can be found at Bryans Bay, though no toilet or freshwater facilities are available.

-The second day’s hiking to Wineglass Bay is more challenging; especially for those wanting to make their way to the summit of Mount Freycinet.
+The second day’s hiking to Wineglass Bay is more challenging, especially for those wanting to make their way to the summit of Mount Freycinet.
 An early start is recommended as walking time will be close to 8 hours.
 From the campsite, retrace your steps along Cooks Beach to find the track heading inland towards Mt Graham sign posted at the other end.
-The trail climbs, gradually at first and then steeply, to the saddle between Mt Freycinet and Mt Graham just over 5km away.
+The trail climbs, gradually at first and then steeply, to the saddle between Mt Freycinet and Mt Graham, just over 5km away.
 The views are you look back towards the coast are spectacular.
 Similarly, the stunning magnitude of the mountains is realised as you climb to an altitude of 500m above sea level.

 The climb to the top of Mount Freycinet (620m) is offered as a sidetrack and is definitely worthwhile as it offers the highest and encompassing view within the national park.
 Leaving large packs at the saddle, the summit can be quickly reached in less than 1 hour.
-This climb is the most technically difficult section of the hike but experienced walkers will have no issues.
+This climb is the most technically difficult section of the hike, but experienced walkers will have no issues.

 Once returning to the saddle, another climb, this time to the summit of Mt Graham commences.
 The track is steep but well-formed and offers a plethora of stunning views to take in while catching your breath.
 Past the summit, the trail continues across the ridgeline before slowly descending to Wineglass Bay over the next 2 hours.

 Wineglass Bay is nothing short of stunning and camping here is utterly unbelievable.
 Almost all of the woes from the climb earlier are forgotten once you are sitting on the quartzite white sands taking in the amazing view of the Hazards against the crystal blue water.
-A small creek runs past the campsite but its quality cannot be assured.
+A small freshwater creek runs past the campsite, but its quality cannot be assured.